 The manager facilitates building a team spirit.

 The manager integrates new colleagues and builds a team ethos.
 How many synergies do you have in your team?
-What is your contribution towards helping new colleagues and building the team spirit?
+What is your contribution towards helping new colleagues and building team spirit?

 The manager is results-oriented.

-The manager establishes priorities and removes obstacles, whilst involving colleagues in the decision-making process.
+The manager establishes priorities and removes obstacles, while involving colleagues in the decision-making process.
 How much are you involved in decisions in your team?
 How often are you asked for your opinions?
 How much are you interested in your colleagues’ opinions?